 After their opening performance, Spacee opened the floor to three adored local drag queens — Vilette Stratton and Assma Attack from Albuquerque, and Rosita Thorne from El Paso.

-Vilette Stratton, who appeared to the crowd dressed as Marvel superhero, Wanda Maximoff, or Scarlet Witch, has been performing for LGBT+ Programs’ drag shows since they began.
+Vilette Stratton, who appeared to the crowd dressed as Marvel superhero, Wanda Maximoff, or Scarlet Witch, has been performing for drag shows hosted by LGBT+ Programs for several years.
 The performer has been doing drag for 11 years and emphasized the immense growth that has taken place in the NMSU community.

 “We’ve had years where there was, like, extra security because people wanted to protest it, but, luckily, nothing ever got crazy, nothing ever got out of hand, and it’s just because we get more and more support,” they shared.
 “It’s hard to be a protester when there’s so much support.”